MeetAnithaVarghese/spry/lib/axiom/README.md

-# Axiom — A Rule-Driven Graph Engine for `unist` and `mdast`
+# Axiom Rule-Driven Graph Engine for `unist` and `mdast`

-Axiom is the Spry Programmable Markdown library's lightweight, deterministic graph-building engine for the `unist` `mdast` ecosystem.
+Axiom is the Spry Programmable Markdown library's lightweight, deterministic graph-building and projections engine for the `unist` `mdast` ecosystem.
 It provides a remark-like pipeline for defining _rules_ that produce _edges_ connecting any `unist`-like `mdast` nodes by named relationships.

-Axiom turns Markdown (and arbitrary `unist` trees) into semantic graphs that can
+Axiom turns Markdown (and arbitrary `unist` trees) into semantic graphs called _graph projections_ or just _projections_ that can be:
-be:

 - traversed as hierarchical trees
 - queried as general graph structures
-- consumed by tools, pipelines, runbooks, documentation systems, and AI agents
+- consumed by tools, text-UIs, web-UIs, pipelines, runbooks, documentation systems, and AI agents via JSON
 - used as the semantic substrate underlying the _Spry Programmatic Markdown ecosystem_ ([https://sprymd.org](https://sprymd.org))